-In the case of a Thoroughbred and a Quarter horse, they do look pretty similar.
+To a novice, all horses would look the same.
+In the case of a Thoroughbred vs Quarter horse, they do look pretty similar.

 The Thoroughbred horse is taller and leaner than the Quarter Horse.
 Both horses are excellent racers, but Quarter Horses tend to do better in shorter quarter-mile races.
 Thoroughbred horses, on the other hand, are experts in winning longer races of a mile or more.

+The first step to differentiating the two breeds is by taking a look.
+There actually isn’t a lot that varies in the two breeds.
 It is only if you notice closely that you’ll be able to spot a few differing points.

 This table summarizes the main physical traits of the two breeds:

 |Overall build||Athletic and lean look||Short head, muscular body, broad chest|